Hawkstones, South Pennines 2025

 Practicalities and Fees

-Supervision can take place in my dedicated garden therapy space, outdoors at a mutually agreed location, or online, whatever works best for you.
+Supervision can take place in my dedicated therapy space, outdoors at a mutually agreed location, or online, whatever works best for you.

 As part of my training with CSTD, I'm seeking both in-training and recently qualified supervisees, as well as more experienced practitioners.
 I'm able to offer high-quality supervision at a reduced rate of £50 per hour or £75 for 90 minutes.